What will happen if I leave my money in my pension?

 - If you eventually decide to buy a retirement income for life, there’s no guarantee you’ll get more or even the same amount as you would if you were to buy one now.

-- While your pension money remains invested, we’ll continue to take charges for managing it.
+- While your pension money remains invested, your pension provider may continue to take account charges and fund charges.

 - Delaying your retirement may affect any state benefits you’re eligible for.

 - If you have life insurance under your plan, this policy will come to an end at your original retirement date.

 - If you’re about to retire or reduce your working hours, you may not be able to carry on making payments into your pension at the same rate.

 Remember, if you decide that now isn't the right time for you to take money from your pension, you can still choose to change where your money’s invested.

 Check out the terms of your pension

 You need to check the terms and conditions that apply to your pension before you make a decision on delaying your retirement – especially if you’re considering a lengthy delay.
 In the case of some older pension policies, you may be contracted to use your money to buy an annuity when you reach 75, or you may lose valuable guarantees if you don’t take benefits at the age you originally planned.

 Pension Wise has been set up by the government and offers free and impartial guidance for people retiring with defined contribution pensions.
 It will help you understand what your choices are and how they work.